marcelorvergara/marcelorvergara/README.md

 - 👀 I’m interested in software projects and developing great products.
 - 🌱 I’m currently coding Java, JS, Vue, Android (Kotlin), Python and some serveless technologies like Firebase Functions and Google App Engine.
 - 💞️ I’m looking to collaborate on new projects.
-- :speech_balloon: Ask me about music, Flamengo, network and servers infrastructure.
+- :speech_balloon: Ask me about music, Flamengo, network, firewalls and servers infrastructure.
 - :zap: I'm not thunder
 - 📫 How to reach me => marcelorv@gmail.com